dychdid/sparxHack/CONTRIBUTING.md

 ## Submitting a Pull Request

-When you have made the necessary changes and are ready to contribute them back to the Sintco Sparxmaths Solver project, follow these steps:
+When you have made the necessary changes and are ready to contribute them back to the SparxHack project, follow these steps:

 1. Ensure that your forked repository is up to date with the latest changes from the original repository.
 2. Commit your changes with clear and descriptive messages.